nitu45641/filter-plus/readme.txt

 = Is it compatible with all WordPress themes? =

 We have tested all the popular themes.
-And we believe it will work with your theme if that has been well developed for WordPress and WooComerce.
+And we believe it will work with your theme if that has been well developed for WordPress and WooCommerce.
 If you face any issue, drop us a message on our support link.
 Our team will take care of the compatibility issue.

 == Changelog ==